Let's Talk Money

 Every time money comes in or leaves your business, write down the date, the invoice # if there is one, what was sold or purchased and whether it was revenue (money coming in) or an expense (money going out).
 Then use a calculator to find out how much money your business now has.
-For example, if you made a sale for $100, you would put $100 in your revenue column and add it (plus) to your balance.
-If you bought something for $100, you would put $100 in your expense column and subtract it (minus) from your balance.
+For example, if you made a sale for $100, you would put $100 in your revenue column and add it to your balance.
+If you bought something for $100, you would put $100 in your expense column and subtract it from your balance.
 Your balance column shows the total amount of money you have in your business at that moment.
-There is a sample Record of Transactions in the worksheets section of this binder.

-You can ask your bank for a statement of all your account activity every month.
-This statement can be used to check against your record of transactions where you record all your revenue and expenses.
-Your record of transactions and bank statement should match, if you have been using your bank account properly and putting all your revenue in it.
+You can ask your bank for a statement on all your account activity every month.
+This statement can be used to check against your record of transactions where you have recorded all your revenue and expenses.
+Your record of transactions and bank statement should match if you have been using your bank account properly and putting all your revenue in it.
 The bank statement will also have bank charges that you need to record in your record of transactions.
 Call the bank if there are things on your statement that you do not understand.
-Banks can make mistakes too!
-Also, remember that if you wrote some cheques close to the date when the statement was printed, they might not appear on the statement
+Banks can make mistakes, too!
+Additionally, remember that if you wrote some cheques close to the date when the statement was printed, they might not appear on the statement.